Here’s How Much Money You Need To Save Each Day To Become A Millionaire

 According to Bach, the key to getting rich is sticking to a savings and investment plan as early as you can.
 So how exactly will $2 a day get you to be a millionaire in time for retirement?
 Bach created a chart, which Business Insider recreated, to illustrate how you can build your wealth over the years.

-The chart assumes you start with no money invested, and it assumes a 12 percent annual return.
-That may be a little aggressive—even the historically standard baseline of an 8 percent return on investment may be considered too aggressive these days—but it can give you an idea of what a few dollars a day can do.
+little aggressive—even the historically standard baseline of an 8 percent return on investment may be considered too aggressive these days—but it can give you an idea of what a few dollars a day can do.

 The key to accumulating wealth is to not just save money but to invest and let it multiply.
 According to the authors of the wildly popular “The Millionaire Next Door: The Surprising Secrets of America’s Wealthy,” on average millionaires invest 20 percent of their income (and, accordingly, the majority of them live well below their means).